 "Content" refers to what – not how – you will teach.
 To qualify for a Colorado teaching license, or even to be placed for student teaching, you must first pass the required Content Tests.

-PRAXIS test are now the industry standard.
+PRAXIS test are now the industry standard, passing score in parentheses.

 You should take the test for your licensure area:

 All PRAXIS exams are offered at designed test sites in the region.
 Fort Lewis College is NOT a designated test center.
 The closest test center is San Juan College in Farmington, New Mexico, approximately one hour south of Durango.
 In addition, all tests are available online without going to a testing center.

 Register for Content Tests on the PRAXIS website.
 These sites also offer: